data-for-change/anyway/docs/CODE.md

 This page describes the structure of the code comprising the project.

 ## Python
-All Python modules reside in the root directory of the repository:
+All Python modules reside in the `anyway` subdirectory:
-* `main.py`: main server code, using the Flask web framework.
+* `app.py`: main server code, using the Flask web framework.
 * `models.py`: definitions for the classes used in the Python code, and through SQLAlchemy, definitions for the corresponding database tables.
 * `process.py`: loading data from the Central Bureau of Statistics (LMS), of which a sample resides in `static/data/lms`.
 * `united.py`: loading data from United Hatzala, of which a sample resides in `static/data/united`.